hanzkeren/explorer/README.md

 </div>

-`Ping Dashboard` is a light explorer for Cosmos-based Blockchains.  https://ping.pub .
+`Kerenstake Explorer` is a simple and elegant explorer for Cosmos-based Blockchains.

 ## What sets Ping Dashboard apart from other explorers?
 **Ping Dashboard** stands out by providing a real-time exploration of blockchain data without relying on caching or pre-processing.
 It exclusively fetches data from the Cosmos full node via LCD/RPC endpoints, ensuring a truly authentic experience.
 This approach is referred to as the "Light Explorer."